Ever wondered what are the top castles in Portugal?

-One of the oldest countries in Europe, Portugal has rich and long-back history, which defined a culture determined the landscape and shaped its architecture.
+One of the oldest countries in Europe, Portugal has a rich and long-back history, which defined a culture determined the landscape and shaped its architecture.
 Out of all the historical complexes across the land, it is the castle which stands as genuinely evocative.

 Portugal is full of castles.
 They can be seen on mountains and hills, along with the rivers and plains, as well as in cities and towns.
 These mighty structures, indeed, serve as landmarks of posterity, as well as their tangible romantic appeal.